 There are also a few things we do not recommend you bring to Morocco, mainly, because you won’t need them.

-• Drones: Drones may also be confiscated at the airport and a receipt will be issues.
+- Drones: Drones may also be confiscated at the airport and a receipt will be issued.
 Sometimes, a deposit may be required for you to get it back.